 This is course has two unit components: 2 Units (graded) for the Externship Seminar, and 3 Units (pass/not pass) for the placement hours.
-It is estimated that, on average, the assigned reading and other classroom preparation should require four or more hours outside of class.
+It is estimated that, on average, the assigned reading and other classroom preparation should require four or more hours outside of class per week.

 Additionally, we will explore the lawyer-client relationship in various work settings, as well as the skills and tools required for being successful in the workplace.
 We will also carefully examine the ethical obligations of lawyers and how they play out in various practice settings.
-We will also examine bias, cross-cultural competency, and racism in the legal profession.